igorrcosta/alfie/README.md

 ###<a name="1.1"></a>1.1.
 What is alfie?

-Alfie is an open-source python package containing a pipeline that searches complete genome sequences for the maximum number of ideal anonymous loci (i.e., single-copy, neutral, and independent loci) or for anchor (AE/UCE) loci that also meet the single-copy and independence assumptions.
+Alfie (Anonymous/Anchor Loci FIndEr) is an open-source python package containing a pipeline that searches complete genome sequences for the maximum number of ideal anonymous loci (i.e., single-copy, neutral, and independent loci) or for anchor (AE/UCE) loci that also meet the single-copy and independence assumptions.
 It also extracts orthologous sequences from other genomes, performs multiple sequence alignments, and outputs ready-to-analyze datasets in commonly used formats.

 These anonymous loci datasets are ideal for phylogenomic studies that use multi-locus coalescent analyses (e.g., phylogeography).
 AE- and UCE-anchor loci are best for phylogenomic studies involving moderate to deep divergences.
 The goal of alfie is to be a complete, user-friendly, and flexible phylogenomic loci dataset-generating software.